Skip to content

 Split-Category Traditions

 Some tradition labels do not map cleanly to a single universal category.
-Syonics is the primary example: mental disciplines that involve direct physical force (telekinesis, biokinesis) are Force Traditions, while disciplines that involve perception, attunement, or consciousness influence (telepathy, empathy, psychometry) are Resonance Traditions.
+Syonics, for example: mental disciplines that involve direct physical force (telekinesis, biokinesis) are Force Traditions, while disciplines that involve perception, attunement, or consciousness influence (telepathy, empathy, psychometry) are Resonance Traditions.

 When a Genre Catalog implements a tradition label that spans two categories, it should do so explicitly, defining which Disciplines or Foci belong to which category.
 This has a practical design consequence: a Lineage or Profession access grant for a split tradition should specify which branch (or both branches) it covers.